 1.9.
 Your bank wants security against your own property.

 2.1.
-Cash flow always tight so paying creditors is difficult.
+Cash flow is always tight so paying creditors is difficult.

 2.2.
-Inefficient production - cant get stock because you cant pay creditors on time.
+Inefficient production - cannot get stock because you cannot pay creditors on time.

 2.4.
 You cannot get new credit.